Child Proofing is a Must for Baby’s Safety

 Household dust is a common mechanism of exposure to fire retardant chemicals.
 Young children, especially, are vulnerable because they put so many items from the floor into their mouths, thus ingesting these chemicals.

 Regularly clean and dust with a damp cloth to reduce dust and minimize your family’s exposure.
+Where possible use baby safer fragrance free cleaning products.

 19. Not alarming the doors